Wrosinski/keraspipelines/README.md

 ### Disclaimer

 The project evolved from an idea of simply structuring my own pipelines to achieve a quite clean and reusable form.
 Then I thought it should be easier for many of you to simply install it as a package, so this is the way I release it but if you simply copy the `.py` **Pipelines** scripts, they should work without a problem too.
-Only _KerasDirectoryFlowPipeline_ makes use of one of the `utils.py` functions.
+One helper function is specified in `utils.py`.

 ## Structure

 --------------------------------------------------------------------------------

-Three pipelines are provided. _KerasPipeline_ is intended for work with MLP's and CNN's, whereas _KerasFlowPipeline_ and _KerasDirectoryFlowPipeline_ for Convolutional nets due to image augmentation methods incorporated.
+_KerasPipeline_ is a pipeline definition, where most of the run parameters are being set.

-All of them enable user to specify run parameters such as _model definition_, _model parameters_, _number of bags/folds_, _validation split size_, _stratification_ in case of KFold.
+All of them enable user to specify run parameters such as _model definition_, _model parameters_, _number of bags/folds_.
 Validation split can be either created as a subset of training set or provided by user.

 _Seed_ can be set to enable easy model stacking or performance comparison.